Manny P. here…

 The annual Palo Alto Humane Society’s Holiday Gala is back.
 This year’s theme is Oh For the Love of Critters.
 It’s a motion picture event that will be held at the Aquarius Theatre at 430 Emerson St. on Thursday, December 6th, at 7p.

-Tickets are a nostalgic $2, which includes popcorn and a beverage.
+Tickets are $2, which includes popcorn and a beverage.
 English garb is suggested to put you in the proper spirit of the evening.
 According to their website:

 The Palo Alto Humane Society is a 501(c) 3 nonprofit, charitable, volunteer-supported organization.
 PAHS is one of the few humane societies nationwide with no animal shelter.
 Instead of managing animals inside a shelter, we work to keep animals out of the shelter through humane programs in intervention, advocacy, and education.
 For a century, our mission has been to alleviate the suffering of animals, increase public sensitivity to animal issues, and elevate the status of animals in our society.